California mountain and desert towns dig out of the mud from 1st tropical storm in 84 years

 Hot water and hot air were both crucial factors that enabled Hilary’s rapid growth — steering it on an unusual but not quite unprecedented path that dumped rain in some normally bone-dry places.

-Flooding and mudslides were reported across Southern California's inland desert and mountain areas.
+Flooding and mudslides were reported across Southern California's inland desert and mountain areas and parts of Nevada.

-In the San Bernardino Mountains, crews worked to clear mud that blocked the homes of about 800 residents, Cal Fire Battalion Chief Alison Hesterly said.
+The annual Burning Man counterculture festival in the desert 110 miles (177 km) north of Reno remains on schedule to begin on Saturday, but rain from the remnants of the tropic storm has disrupted the plans of thousands of participants who typically set their camps up early.
+Organizers closed the entrance gates as the storm entered California over the weekend when rain started to turn the typically dry, ancient lakebed into a muddy quagmire.

+Heavy rain ended Monday but organizers said there is still a lot of mud, so the the gates will remain closed until at least noon Wednesday.

 Hilary shattered daily rain records in San Diego and dumped the equivalent of a full year's worth on Death Valley National Park, forcing the park to be closed indefinitely and leaving about 400 people sheltering at Furnace Creek, Stovepipe Wells and Panamint Springs until roads could be made passable, park officials said.